-Field Experience Phase Defined- (ALS Team Member)
+Field Experience Phase Defined- (Team Member)-

 The field experience phase is designed to prepare the student for becoming a paramedic on an ALS ambulance and to focus on individual paramedic skill sets.
-During the field experience phase the student shall perform and be evaluated on all skills and interventions taught in class and on how to become an effective ALS team member.
-The goal is to ready the paramedic student for field internship where they will be evaluated as the Team Leader on ALS calls.
+During the field experience phase the student shall perform and be evaluated on all skills and interventions taught in class and on how to become an effective team member.
+The goal is to ready the paramedic student for the Capstone Field Internship where they will be evaluated as the team leader on calls.

-Field Internship Phase Defined- (ALS Team Leader)
+Capstone Field Internship Phase Defined- (Team Leader)-

-The field internship phase is designed to evaluate the student as a paramedic intern.
-This is the final phase of the field experience and is the opportunity for the intern to work as the paramedic on an ALS ambulance.
-The paramedic preceptor will evaluate the intern on their effective call management, patient assessment, documentation and their ability to coordinate the treatment and transportation of their patients.
-The intern will also be evaluated on their communication, prioritization, and delegation of duties to other crew members.
-During the internship the intern must successfully complete 10 ALS Team Leads.
+The Capstone Field Internship phase is designed to evaluate the student as a team leader.
+This is the opportunity for the paramedic student to work as the team leader on an ALS ambulance.
+The paramedic preceptor will evaluate the student on effective call management, patient assessment, documentation and their ability to coordinate the treatment and transportation of their patients.
+The student will also be evaluated on their communication, prioritization, and delegation of duties to other crew members.
+During the Capstone Field Internship the student must successfully complete 20 documented team leads.

-ALS Call Defined
+Program ALS Call Definition-